 - God uses suffering for good (Romans 8:28).
 Not just our good but other's good too.
 A situation that is so awful for us may have a wonderful result for many others, such as a Marine dying for a country's freedom.
 A good example of this in the Bible is: The evil Joseph's brothers did to him God used for the good of many people.
 Joseph said in Genesis 50:20

-I hope I haven’t glibly given any of you a so-called simple recipe to follow for trusting in Him through what I have just said.
 Life is harsh, confusing, frightening and hard to understand at times.
-It isn’t easy to get past why God didn’t stop something that hurts so much, that you find it hard to trust Him.
-Yet, if you will take the Apostle Paul’s attitudes towards suffering, you might be able to more easily trust God.
+It isn't easy to get past why God didn't stop something that hurts so much, that you find it hard to trust Him.
+Yet, if you will take the Apostle Paul's attitudes towards suffering, you might be able to more easily trust God.
 One of his attitudes is that all suffering needs to be looked at from an eternal perspective.
-In 2 Corinthians 4:17-18, Paul says,
+In 2 Corinthians 4:17-18, Paul who suffered a lot says,

 For momentary, light affliction is producing for us an eternal weight of glory far beyond all comparison, while we look not at the things which are seen, but at the things which are not seen; for the things which are seen are temporal, but the things which are not seen are eternal.
 NASB®